galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 # Many ways of seeing Galaxy

 - Galaxy is a complicated global enterprise.
-- Participants engage in their own chosen way, according to their skills and interests
+- Individuals engage in many different ways, according to their interests.
 - For example, it is seen as:
     - A convenient and reliable way to share complex open science analyses by users
     - Inter-dependent open source code repositories by developers.
     - A global open science collaboration by investigators
 - The project is all of these at the same time and more
 - Seeing the big picture requires multiple perspectives.
-- Galaxy flourishes, because all these parts govern themselves in an efficient collaboration.
 - A separate tutorial on how activities were started, helps illustrate how the project grows.
 - This tutorial outlines the major components as a field guide.
 - The [Hub](https://galaxyproject.org/) can provide much more detail, particularly once you know what you are looking for.